ExtCore/ExtCore-Docs/introduction/index.rst

 use priorities to specify the correct order of the calls.
 This feature might be used for configuration, to register services etc.

-ExtCore consists of two general packages and two optional basic extensions.
+ExtCore consists of two general packages and four optional basic extensions.

 General Packages
 ----------------